The Best Montana Girls Weekends & Trips Written By a Montana Local

 Big Sky Resort

 Big Sky is a major ski resort in Montana and has a number of hotels and condo rentals available year-round.
-In winter, you’ll find world-class skiing, while in the summer months the resort transforms into a hiking and mountain biking mecca.
+If visiting Montana in winter and staying in Big Sky, you’ll find world-class skiing, while in the summer months the resort transforms into a hiking and mountain biking mecca.

 You can find out more about Big Sky’s many types of accommodations here.